 There are two distinct parts of my sexual and romantic life: before submission and after submission.
 Before I discovered BDSM as something more than a strange set of sexual preferences that was incomprehensible to me (at the time), I was your average vanilla heterosexual cis woman.

 I dated.
-I fucked.
-Gave blowjobs.
+I had sex.
 I got married.
 Of course, I also never had an orgasm, didn’t masturbate, and never watched porn.
 Trashy romance novels with ripped bodices on the cover were my limit (and I devoured them as fast as I could get my hands on them).

-Before submission, I tried to take care of whoever was in my life that I loved: boyfriends, then my husband, and after him, the men I fucked.
-If they needed something: care, an ear, or even a sandwich - I was happy to provide it.
+Before submission, I tried to take care of whoever was in my life that I loved: boyfriends, then my husband, and after him, the men I had sex with.
+If they needed something: care, an ear, or even a sandwich – I was happy to provide it.
 It was how I showed my affection.
 I understood that much about myself at the time.

 I was incapable of two things in the Before Submission period of my life: articulating what I wanted sexually and allowing anyone to have control over any portion of my life.
-While I was a fiercely independent woman, just as I’d been raised to be.
-It was because I was as unsatisfied and unhappy with my life.
-As any woman is in a bad marriage, directly followed by a lonely divorce.
+While I was a fiercely independent woman – just as I’d been raised to be – it was because I was as unsatisfied and unhappy with my life.

 Even as I was grabbing life, and the men I fucked, by the balls, I found myself alone at night, crying.
 And feeling sorry for myself, then becoming angry at myself.
 Why?
 Because deep down, in a private place I couldn’t admit I even had, I desperately wanted someone to take care of me.
 I wanted someone to tell me to go to bed, to tuck me in at night, to check in on me, to feel as responsible for me as I did for them.